gossip-ink/gossip/README.md

 ![Idea panel](./screenshots/idea.png)

-The thought can be text, image or even code.
+The idea can be text, image or even code.

-#### Organizing: Outline and Thumnails
+### Organizing: Outline and Thumnails

 **The organizing component involves making decisions about abstractions and ordering leading to hierarchical and linear structures.**